eddyerburgh/data-structures-in-practice/content/posts/linked-lists.md

 date: 2019-09-13T12:28:04+01:00
 ---

-This post will teach you what linked lists are, why they're useful, and how they're used in the cURL project to set HTTP headers.<!--more-->
+This post will teach you what linked lists are, why they're useful, and how they're used in cURL to set HTTP headers.<!--more-->

 ## What are linked lists?